trade-tariff/trade-tariff-backend/docs/adr/2023-02-07_goods-nomenclature-nested-set.md

 ## Context

 We currently access the Goods Nomenclature hierarchy in an inefficient manner.
-We load all relevant descents of the containing Heading from the database, then filter for what is relevant.
+We load all relevant descendants of the containing Heading from the database, then filter for what is relevant.

 We cannot eager load measures, because they need to do their own (non-eager loadable) queries to determine ancestors before they can know which measures to look for.